 People with AF are at a much higher risk of stroke.
 The risk can vary, depending on the age of the patient and the presence of other medical conditions such as hypertension, diabetes, heart failure, and whether the patient has already suffered a prior stroke.
 Most patients with AF, except those who are very young and have no other medical problems, require ongoing treatment to prevent strokes.

 Warfarin (an anticoagulant or a blood-thinning medication) is commonly given to those with AF to prevent blood clots and stroke.
 However, long-term warfarin can put some patients at an increased risk of bleeding complications.

-Approved by the U.S. Food and Drug Administration (FDA) in 2015 for with AF who are at increased risk of bleeding complications from long-term warfarin use.
+The WATCHMAN was approved by the U.S. Food and Drug Administration (FDA) in 2015 for those with AF who are at increased risk of bleeding complications from long-term warfarin use.
 The best candidates for the implant are on blood thinners who are at high risk for falls, those with a history of bleeding, and those with other risk factors that are determined on a case-by-case basis.

-The Watchman is a tiny parachute made from flexible mesh.
-Doctors guide the device through a catheter into heart’s left atrial appendage, where it can filter potential blood clots and prevent possible stroke.
-The Watchman implant differs from existing non-drug treatment for AF, called ablation, where heart tissue is removed through radiofrequency waves.
+The WATCHMAN FLX is a tiny parachute made from flexible mesh.
+Doctors guide the device through a catheter into the heart’s left atrial appendage, where it can filter potential blood clots and prevent possible stroke.
+The WATCHMAN FLX implant differs from the existing non-drug treatment for AF, called ablation, where heart tissue is removed through radiofrequency waves.

-If your doctor has told you that the blood thinners are you are taking for AF pose a greater than average risk of bleeding complications, you could be a candidate for the Watchman implant.
+If your doctor has told you that the blood thinners you are taking for AF pose a greater than average risk of bleeding complications, you could be a candidate for the WATCHMAN FLX implant.
 Take the eligibility assessment below.